-Case Presentation - Spring, 2012
+Case Presentation – Winter 2017

-Case provided by: Milstead Pathology, Conyers, Georgia
+Case provided by: This case was provided by Milstead Pathology, Conyers, Georgia

 Treatment and Prognosis:

 Treatment will depend on a variety of factors, including subtype, stage, hormone receptor status and HER2 status.
 The ultimate goal is to destroy the tumor cells.
 This can be accomplished surgically by a lumpectomy or mastectomy followed by radiation or by adjuvant measures, which can include hormonal therapy and chemotherapy.3 Hormonal therapy will target the estrogen and/or progesterone receptors, as colloid carcinomas of the breast are typically estrogen and/or progesterone receptor positive.6 It is generally understood that colloid carcinoma of the breast has a favorable prognosis, with a 10-year survival rate of 80-100%.5,6 The mixed form of colloid carcinoma, which includes infiltrative ductal cells, has a less favorable prognosis than the pure form.
 The pure form of colloid carcinoma can be described as the tumor being completely surrounded by extracellular mucus.
 It is thought that the extracellular mucus creates a barrier that can reduce cell invasion, which explains the less aggressive behavior of colloid carcinoma of the breast.5 As with any tumor, the prognosis is always dependent on stage and tumor grade.